-When a project is scheduled, it can be chosen to effect a unique environment to the project instead of the default.
-Once the environment has been being specified, the Environment tab is used to set values for any variable of that environment, which are presented in the environment tab according to On Project property setting.
-They all follow the same policy for a non-scheduled job initiation.
+When a project is scheduled, it can be chosen to affect a unique environment to the project instead of the default.
+Once the environment has been being specified, the Environment tab is used to set values for any variable of that environment, which are presented in the environment tab according to the On Project property setting.
+They all follow the same policy for non-scheduled job initiation.

-Variables are modified during execution of the step, project, or permanent scope.
+Variables are modified during the execution of the step, project, or permanent scope.

 Synchronization of the tag is for variables of two projects.
 We need to select the project whose tag variable is supposed to be synchronized with the existing project.
 When both projects are synchronized, their variables are taken from the same data pool, so that while running in sequence, one project gets the value 1, the next gets the value 2, and so on.